 - Under $150: Budget tool boxes often take a no-frills approach in design.
 Essentially, most box options you'll find in this range will be basic, small boxes that typically lack locks and internal organization.

 - $150-$500: Midrange boxes tend to introduce more convenience and organization features in their design.
 Most professional-use boxes also start in this range.

-- $500 and above: Higher-end toolboxes are typically meant for professional use where the abuse of tossing tools around can destroy lesser options.
+- $500 and up: Higher-end toolboxes are typically meant for professional use where the abuse of tossing tools around can destroy lesser options.
 Boxes around the $750 mark tend to offer the most space and internal organization.

 The main purpose of a toolbox, besides organization, is protection.
 Beyond theft prevention, the best protection a toolbox can provide is from the weather.
-Weather-resistant protection comes in the form of quality exterior materials and a proper weather seal around the seams of the box.
+Weather-resistant protection comes in the form of quality exterior materials and proper weather seal around the seams of the box.
 The best options can keep out the rain and survive a few knocks from hail or rust from water.
 Look at stainless steel boxes and heavy-duty aluminum toolboxes with a good powder coat for the best corrosion-resistant protection.

 Theft prevention is an important component to truck beds in general since they lack the inherent security of enclosed cargo spaces like trunks.
 A toolbox with a high-quality, smooth-running lock makes it more difficult to open the lid to deter casual thieves from stealing the inside contents.